DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 *Here.
 And slower.*

 He exhaled, unclenched hands he did not remember clenching.
-The ache behind his eyes had sharpened overnight—not the dull throb of too little sleep, but something more precise.
+The ache behind his eyes had sharpened overnight - not the dull throb of too little sleep, but something more precise.
 Like someone had pressed a finger against the inside of his skull and forgotten to lift it.

 Jason stood carefully, testing his balance.
 The world stayed level.
 That was something.

-Downstairs, voices filtered up through the stairwell—Lina and Milo, their conversation quick and clipped with worry.
+Downstairs, voices filtered up through the stairwell - Lina and Milo, their conversation quick and clipped with worry.
 He descended slowly, one hand on the rail, feeling the metal hum faintly under his palm.
 RAE's presence, muted and careful.

-"—let it inside—" Lina was saying.
+" - let it inside - " Lina was saying.

-"—saved our lives in the same breath—" Milo countered.
+" - saved our lives in the same breath - " Milo countered.

 Jason rounded the corner and both of them stopped, turning to look at him with the kind of careful assessment usually reserved for fragile things.